Five-storied pagoda

 [Haguro Town, Yamagata Prefecture] Mt.
 Haguro is a sacred place for mountain training!
 There are plenty of attractions such as the five-storied pagoda, Jisugi cedar, and matchmaking shrine.

-Beyond the gate is God's sanctuary
+Beyond the gate is the sanctuary of the gods

 Jisugi